Tom-PIT/Connected.Docs/en/Common/CodeLists/PredefinedTexts.md

-# Predefined texts
+ï»¿# Predefined texts

-The **Predefined texts** code list stores ready-to-use text snippets that can be inserted into various commercial documents—such as delivery notes, issued invoices, offers, or supply orders.
+The **Predefined texts** code list stores ready-to-use text snippets that can be inserted into various commercial documentsâ€”such as delivery notes, issued invoices, offers, or supply orders.
 These texts help users add frequently repeated instructions, remarks, or customer-specific notes quickly and consistently.

 This page is available in the **Sales** and **Supply** domains, to access it go to **Management / Cost centers** in the [navigation](../../Common/UI/Navigation.md).